eltontay/IS4302/README.md

     returns index number of Service created
 - deleteService(serviceNumber)
   - Service Provider can delete a service
+- addMilestone(serviceNumber,milestoneTitle,milestoneDescription)
+  - Service Provider can add a milestone from a service
+- deleteMilestone(serviceNumber, milestoneNumber)
+  - Service Provider can delete a milestone from a service
 - listService(serviceNumber)
   - Service Provider can list their service
 - delistService(serviceNumber)